dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 * `String newString`
 * `double newDouble`

-When called, it should return a new `MyDataObject` based on the current instance, with data from the above parameters copied into the object's properties (e.g. the value of `newInt` is copied into `anInt`).
-Any parameters that aren't supplied (they'll be null) should be ignored.
+When called, `copyWith` should return a new `MyDataObject` based on the current instance, with data from the preceding parameters (if any) copied into the object's properties.
+For example, if `newInt` is non-null, then copy its value into `anInt`.

 <iframe src="{{site.dartpadx}}?id=1dd9cc9654f9e6d080f99bfb9772dae4"></iframe>